• Part of NSW Department of Primary Industries

 What happens after something is listed?

-Once a species, population or ecological community has been listed as threatened, several steps need to be taken to make sure it has a chance to recover:
+Once a species, population or ecological community has been listed as threatened, several actions can be taken to assist with its recovery:

 Community awareness, involvement and support are also crucial to the success of any recovery program.